 - Understanding your Drone’s Systems – be confident using your drone’s software, controller, the DJI Go app, flight modes, critical settings and emergency procedures to save your drone and reduce the risk of an accident.
 Includes maintenance, record-keeping logs and Lithium battery safety

-- Flight Training – hands-on scenario-based training to conduct thorough site-assessments, plan for reducing risk, work as a team (Crew Resource Management) and fly practical exercises that build your skills.
+- Flight Training – hands-on scenario-based drone training to conduct thorough site-assessments, plan for reducing risk, work as a team (Crew Resource Management) and fly practical exercises that build your skills.
 Practice your control inputs, reverse orientation and wind’s effect on flight and performance.
 Emphasis is on situational awareness and safety throughout the flight process.